-7. Frank Thomas (1990-2008).
+Frank Thomas–Before Albert Pujols came along, Thomas was the best right-handed hitter since…I’m not sure…probably Willie Mays.
 521 homers (18th), .301 average, .974 OPS (14th), 1704 RBI (22nd), 1667 walks (1oth), 2 AL MVP awards.
-Those are pretty good numbers.
-In fact, Thomas has as many homers and MVP’s as Ted Williams, a higher batting average than Barry Bonds and Mickey Mantle, his OPS is better than Mel Ott and Ty Cobb, more RBIs than Cal Ripken Jr, George Brett, and Mike Schmidt, and more walks than Stan Musial, Lou Gerhig, Willie Mays, and Hank Aaron.
+Thomas has as many homers and MVP’s as Ted Williams, a higher batting average than Barry Bonds and Mickey Mantle, his OPS is better than Mel Ott and Ty Cobb, more RBIs than Cal Ripken Jr, George Brett, and Mike Schmidt, and more walks than Stan Musial, Lou Gerhig, Willie Mays, and Hank Aaron.
 Just based on his offensive numbers, he’s right up there with Bonds and Griffey in the “best hitters of the 90′s” conversation.
-He should be a first ballot Hall of Famer, but who knows what will happen next winter with the way those BBWAA guys vote now-a-days.

 Thanks to the BBWAA for not electing anyone in 2013, I had to leave some fairly deserving guys off of my ballot.
 Those names are: Roger Clemens, Edgar Martinez, Jack Morris, Mike Mussina, Curt Schilling, Alan Trammel, Larry Walker.
 Sorry, boys.
 Maybe next year.